Surgery

 Our ophthalmic surgeons specialize in treating disorders affecting the eyes.
 These dedicated surgeons perform a variety of procedures, including:

-- Eye evisceration — Removes the eye, while leaving the white portion (sclera) and muscles in place for a prosthetic eye replacement
+- Eye evisceration — Removal of the eye, while leaving the white portion (sclera) and muscles in place for a prosthetic eye replacement

 - Eye trauma surgery — Treats vision-threatening eye injuries, including blunt force injuries, chemical burns, scrapes or scratches

-- Pars plana vitrectomy — Removes the clouded vitreous (clear, jelly-like substance) in the eye and replaces it with a salt solution to enhance vision
+- Pars plana vitrectomy — Removal of the clouded vitreous (clear, jelly-like substance) in the eye and replaces it with a salt solution to enhance vision

 General surgery